Local Support Groups and Where To Get Independent Support

 Local Support for you and your family

-Bournemouth Parent Carer Forum For all parents and carers of children. or young people with SEN and or education and or complex medical needs that live locally.
+Parent Carer Foundation For all parents and carers of children. or young people with SEN and or education and or complex medical needs that live locally.
 It is run by parents and carers of children with SEND.
 They offer advice and support and the chance to meet people who are in similar situations to you and give you the opportunity to get involved with activities for you and your family.

 The Carers Support Service can provide a variety of useful support options to help you and your family with your SEND child or young person.